-Case presentation: A 15 years old girl was admitted because of blurred vision in left eye.
-She was a known case of granulomatosis with polyangitis from 3 years ago with initial features including left facial nerve paresis due to pan-sinusitis and pulmonary cavity.
-Neurologic evaluations including sensory and motor features were normal, too.
-Ophthalmologic examinations showed that visual acuity of right eye was good, while it was decreased till finger count in near distance (20 centimeters) in left eye.
-Left eye Marcusgann test was positive (3+), anterior and posterior eye segment were normal.
-The patient evaluated by brain MRI with gadolinium and a pathologic enhancement in left cavernous was seen which had pressure effect on optic nerve.
+Case Presentation: A 15-year-old girl was admitted because of blurred vision in her left eye.
+She was a known case of GPA three years ago with initial features, including left facial nerve paresis due to pan-sinusitis and pulmonary cavity.
+Neurologic evaluations, including sensory and motor features, were normal, too.
+Ophthalmologic examinations showed that visual acuity of the right eye was good, while the visual acuity in the left eye decreased to the point of finger counting at a distance of 20 cm.
+The left eye Marcus gunn test was positive (3+); anterior and posterior eye segments were normal.
+The patient was evaluated by brain MRI with gadolinium and a pathologic enhancement in the left cavernous was seen which had a pressure effect on the optic nerve.
 She was treated by intravenous methylprednisolone followed by rituximab.

 Conclusion: Reporting orbital mass in a patient who had GPA can be supposed as granuloma which needs a biopsy to confirm a diagnosis.
 In our case, the imaging manifestation was heterodox for granuloma, while neurosurgical consultation recommended drug treatment for pachymeningitis.